seifferth/ttm/readme.md

 but may be overlooked if the specific functionality they introduce is not used:

-- sklearn (used in ttm.embed.bow, ttm.embed.tfidf, ttm.redim.lda,
+- scikit-learn (used in ttm.embed.bow, ttm.embed.tfidf, ttm.redim.lda,
   ttm.redim.svd, ttm.cluster.aggl, ttm.cluster.kmeans, ttm.desc, ttm.eval)
 - gensim (used in ttm.embed.doc2vec)
 - flair (used in ttm.embed.bert, ttm.embed.sbert, ttm.embed.pool)